Hoyasumii/bee-movie/README.md

 Thank you.
 Thank you.

-I see from your resume that you're devilishly ha
+I see from your resume that you're devilishly han